eclab/grains/param/README.md

 # Para-M

-Para-M is a MIDI-driven 3-voice Paraphonic synthesizer with a mixed square/saw/triangle- and sine waves.
+Para-M is a MIDI-driven 3-voice Paraphonic synthesizer with a mixed square/saw/triangle and sine waves.
 Para-M is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

 Para-M can select between square and sine, saw and sine, or triangle and sine.
 You select which one you want in the code.
-The default is square and sine.
+The default is saw and sine.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.